-Automatically detect and inspect the protocol If this protocol has been enabled, it will automatically be used for discovering corresponding packets in filter rules.
-Authentication Allow SSL authentication Enables SSL authentication for the protocol (FTP only).
+If this protocol has been enabled, it will automatically be used for discovering corresponding packets in filter rules.
+Enables SSL authentication for the protocol (FTP only).
 By selecting this option, personal data such as the login and password may be encrypted and therefore, protected.
-Do not scan the FTP authentication phase No data scans will be performed
+No data scans will be performed